luno/moonbeam/docs/spec.md

 <dl>
   <dt>softTimeout</dt>
-  <dd>block count after which the receiver will close the channel</dd>
+  <dd>Block count after which the receiver will close the channel</dd>
   <dt>paymentsMaxCount</dt>
-  <dd>maximum number of payments before the receiver will close the channel</dd>
+  <dd>Maximum number of payments before the receiver will close the channel</dd>
   <dt>balanceMax</td>
-  <dd>maximum balance after which the receiver will close the channel</dd>
+  <dd>Maximum balance after which the receiver will close the channel</dd>
   <dt>fundingMinConf</dt>
-  <dd>minimum number of confirmations that the receiver will accept for the funding transaction</dd>
+  <dd>Minimum number of confirmations that the receiver will accept for the funding transaction</dd>
   <dt>paymentMinAmount</dt>
-  <dd>minimum transaction amount that the receiver will accept</dd>
+  <dd>Minimum transaction amount that the receiver will accept</dd>
   <dt>paymentMaxAmount</dt>
-  <dd>Maximum transaction amount that the receiver will accept. zero means there is no maximum.</dd>
+  <dd>Maximum transaction amount that the receiver will accept.
+Zero means there is no maximum.</dd>
 </dl>

 ## Outstanding issues

-- Min amount is the dust threshold, but receiver doesn’t want channels closed at dust threshold because it costs more to spend than it’s worth.
+- Currently the minimum transaction amount is *dustThreshold*, but the receiver wouldn't want the channel to be closed with *balance* = *dustThreshold* because it costs more to spend the output than it's worth.
-- Sender must certify the channel (txid, vout) to prove that channel was accepted by the domain
+- Proof of payment: The sender should certify the channel (txid, vout) by signing a message with its x509 TLS certificate to prove that channel was accepted by the domain.
-- Validate should prove ownership of address by signing a message to avoid domain takeover attacks
+- Mitigate domain hijacking and proof of payment: The Validate RPC should prove ownership of the target address by signing a message to prevent payments being sent to the attackers.

 ## References